Western News - Quigley, decorated athletic leader, to retire

-Thérèse Quigley, one of the most respected and decorated athletic leaders in Canadian Interuniversity Sport (CIS), announced her retirement today as Western’s Director of Sports and Recreation Services, effective Dec.
+Thérèse Quigley, one of the most decorated athletic leaders in all of Canadian Interuniversity Sport (CIS), announced her retirement last week as Western’s Director of Sport and Recreation Services, effective Dec.
 31.

+Former Health Sciences Dean Jim Weese has been named Special Advisor to the Provost with interim responsibility for Sport and Recreation Services, effective Jan.
+1, 2017.

 “Western has been extremely fortunate to have Thérèse lead the Mustangs and we thank her for her incredible leadership,” said Janice Deakin, Provost and Vice-President (Academic).
 “She has made extraordinary contributions to both sport and student excellence at Western, and we acknowledge her wider influence on university sport in Canada.
 Thérèse understands student-athletes.
 A telling aspect of her legacy will point to the positive, closer link she was able to forge between students and the entire Western athletics program.”